SubZane/flyPanels/README.md

   onDestroy: function () {}
 };
 ```
-* `fadedOpacity`: The opacity value of the content when a panel is open.
 * `treeMenu`:
   * `init`: Boolean - If it should look for and init the expanding treemenu.
   * `expandHandler`: String - The element that should have the click event to open/close submenu (expand/contract)